 A four to five year period usually applies for claims under the tax covenants or tax deed.
-This tax limitation period is usually aligned to the time limit for the tax authority Irish Revenue to make assessments, which is four years starting at the end of the chargeable period in which the return is delivered.
+This tax limitation period is usually aligned to the time limit for the Irish tax authority (the Revenue Commissioners) to make assessments, which is four years starting at the end of the chargeable period in which the return is delivered.